Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 - hydra:instanceRotations
 - hydra:instanceScales
 - hydra:instanceTransforms

 Where the corresponding primvarValue data source lists the instance-specific data.
 Note that while the first three are 3-dimensional vectors and `hydra:instanceTransforms` is a 4x4 matrix, they can all be used simultaneously (internally, they will all be converted to 4x4 matrices, and then multiplied together).

-On the other end of instancing, prototypes have an `instancedBy` data source.
+On the other end of instancing, prototype prims have an `instancedBy` data source.
 This data source contains up to two inner data sources :
 - (required) : The `paths` data source, of type `VtArray<SdfPath>`, lists the paths to each instancer that instances this prototype.
 - (optional) : When a sub-hierarchy is prototyped, the `prototypeRoots`, of type `VtArray<SdfPath>`, lists the paths to the roots of the sub-hierarchies that are being prototyped.
-For example, if we are instancing an xform that has a child mesh, then the prototype xform and mesh prims will each have the same instancedBy data source, where the `paths` data source will point to the instancers that use this prototype, and where the `prototypeRoots` will point to the xform prim.
+For example, if we are instancing an xform that has a child mesh, then the prototype xform and mesh prims will each have the same `instancedBy` data source, where the `paths` data source will point to the instancers that use this prototype, and where the `prototypeRoots` will point to the xform prim.